NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Spellguard Blade.md

-The guard of this +1 striking main-gauche is inscribed with eldritch glyphs that guard against magic.
+The guard of this _+1 striking main-gauche_ is inscribed with eldritch glyphs that guard against magic.

 When you are benefiting from the +1 circumstance bonus to AC from this weapon's parry trait, you also apply that circumstance bonus to your saving throws against spells that target you.

 [[Equipment Effects/Effect_ Spellguard Blade|Effect: Spellguard Blade]]

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*